Hodge decomposition of L_2-cohomology and intersection cohomology of a Shimura variety: Hodge modules

-is positive in the sense that $\la \alpha, \alpha\ra\ge 0$ with respect to the orientation.
-This defines a notion of square integrability for sections of $\Ascr_X^{\pt}(\EE)$: $\alpha\in \Ascr^k(U,\EE)$ is \emph{square integrable} if $\la \alpha, \alpha\ra$ is integrable over $U$.
-The forms $\Ascr^\pt(X,\EE)$ that are together with its image under $\nabla$ are square integrable make up a subcomplex $\Lscr_{(2)}^{\pt}(X,\EE)$ of the De Rham complex $\Ascr^{\pt}(X,\EE)$.
-Its cohomology, denoted $\Hl^\pt_{(2)}(X, \EE)$, is called the \emph{square integrable cohomology} of $\EE$.
-Zucker observed in \cite{zucker:warped} that if the K\"ahler metric on $X$ is complete and the square integrable cohomology of $\EE$ is finite dimensional, then the classical Hodge theory remains valid in this (possibly) noncompact setting: the space of harmonic forms (being the forms that are closed and coclosed) maps isomorphically onto $\Hl^\pt_{(2)}(X, \EE)$.
-The bigrading subsists and defines a Hodge structure on $\Hl^k_{(2)}(X, \EE)$ of weight $k+w$.
-It follows that the spectral sequence for the Hodge filtration
+is positive with respect to the orientation (here the expression $\alpha\cup\star\beta$ combines the cup product and the natural pairing of $\EE_\CC$ with its dual).
+This defines a notion of square integrability: for $\alpha\in \Ascr^k_X(U,\EE_\CC)$ is \emph{square integrable} if $\la \alpha, \alpha\ra$ is integrable over $U$.
+The cohomology of the subcomplex of $\Ascr^\pt(X,\EE_\CC)$ of forms that are together with their image under $\nabla$ square integrable, denoted $\Hl^\pt_{(2)}(X, \EE_\CC)$, is what is called the \emph{square integrable cohomology} of $\EE_\CC$.
+Zucker observed in \cite{zucker:warped} that if the K\"ahler metric on $X$ is complete and the square integrable cohomology of $\EE_\CC$ is finite dimensional, then the classical Hodge theory remains valid in this (possibly) noncompact setting.
+In particular, $\Hl^\pt_{(2)}(X, \EE_\CC)$ is harmonically represented and the bigrading subsists and defines a Hodge structure on $\Hl^k_{(2)}(X, \EE_\CC)$ of weight $k+w$.
+So the spectral sequence for the Hodge filtration